 If any member of our board of directors does not wish to continue in service or if our board of directors decides not to re-nominate a member for re-election, the nominating and corporate governance committee may identify the desired skills and experience of a new nominee in light of the criteria above, in which case, the nominating and corporate governance committee would generally poll our board of directors and members of management for their recommendations.
-The nominating and corporate governance committee may also review the composition and qualification of the boards of directors of our competitors, and may seek input from industry experts or analysts.
+The nominating and corporate governance committee reviews the qualification of the boards of directors of our competitors, and may seek input from industry experts or analysts.
 The nominating and corporate governance committee reviews the qualifications, experience and background of the candidates.
-Final candidates are interviewed by the members of the nominating and corporate governance committee and by certain of our other independent directors and executive management.
-In making its determinations, the nominating and corporate governance committee evaluates each individual in the context of our board of directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound judgment.
+Final candidates are interviewed by the members of the nominating and corporate governance committee evaluates each individual in the context of our board of directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound judgment.
 After review and deliberation of all feedback and data, the nominating and corporate governance committee makes its recommendation to our board of directors.
-To date, the nominating and corporate governance committee has not utilized third-party search firms to identify director candidates.
-The nominating and corporate governance committee may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.
+To date, the nominating and corporate governance committee makes its recommendation to our board of directors.
+To date, the nominating and corporate governance committee makes its recommendation to our board of directors.
+To date, the nominating and corporate governance committee makes its recommendation to our board of directors.
+To date, the nominating and corporate governance committee makes are required or where existing contacts are not sufficient to identify an appropriate candidate.